Guiding Light (1990–1999)

-The Guiding Light (TGL) is the longest-running American television soap opera.
+Guiding Light was the longest-running American television soap opera.
+As of early 1994, it was the daytime soap opera with the highest proportion of female characters.
+In the 1990s, it also turned the series' "monster", the character of Roger Thorpe, into a protagonist.

 Show development

-Pam Long, headwriter from 1983 to 1985 and again beginning in 1987, left the show in early 1991 and was replaced by a triumvirate of writers, Nancy Curlee, Stephen Demorest and James Reilly, the latter who went on to write Days of Our Lives and create Passions for NBC.

-The realism of the early 1990s was in stark contrast to the mid-1980s, when self-described "Slut of Springfield", Reva Shayne (played by Kim Zimmer) was Guiding Lights central character and storylines tended to be more campy.
+Pam Long, who had served as headwriter from 1983 to 1985 and again beginning in 1987, left the show in early 1991 and was replaced by a triumvirate of writers, Nancy Curlee, Stephen Demorest and James Reilly, the latter who went on to write Days of Our Lives and create Passions for NBC.The realism of the early 1990s was in stark contrast to the mid-1980s, when self-described "Slut of Springfield", Reva Shayne (played by Kim Zimmer) was Guiding Lights central character and storylines tended to be more campy.
 In fact, executive producer Jill Farren Phelps believed the show was so good without her she didn't approach Zimmer to return even though Zimmer was available.
 For a time, Phelps was right; the show had become much more of an ensemble piece, with several key players.